Home Solar Panel Installation – A Complete Guide

 Finally, inspections are typically required both before and after installation.
+In Washington State, some jurisdictions will have cover inspections at the start or during the installation.
+This reviews that the materials on site matches what was submitted on the permit request and ensures the installers are working safely and have the appropriate ratio for electrical journeyman to apprentices.
 At the start of your project, an inspection is necessary to ensure the electrical system can handle the addition of solar, and the roof is structurally sound.
 After this system is installed, your local government will need to inspect whether the system meets the necessary building codes and safety regulations.
 Finally, most utilities require an inspection before connecting your solar system to the electrical grid.
 Your solar company will schedule an inspection with your local utility company as the job nears completion.
 This will be the last step before you receive permission to operate (PTO), meaning you can finally turn on your solar energy system!

 How Long Does It Take to Install Solar?

 It typically takes between 90 and 120 days to install solar panels from the initial meeting with your solar company to generating clean, renewable power.
 But, the process could be as short as 30 – 45 days depending on your town and state’s permit process.
 The general timeframes for the various steps of the solar installation process are:

 Design & Engineering (30-45 days)